Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 4.3.
 Run the application
 - Run [03-resource-server].
 - Run [04-client-access-resource-server].
 - Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
 Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/hello`.
-After log in, it should return `Hello, this is resource server 1.`, which means client-1 access resource-server-1 successfully.
+After log in, it should return `Hello, this is resource-server-1.`, which means client-1 access resource-server-1 successfully.

 ## 4.4.
 Homework
 1. Read the [MS docs about OAuth 2.0 and OpenID Connect protocols on the Microsoft identity platform], learn the relationship of OAuth2 and OpenId Connect.